-And, the right thing to do is to fit the approach to the project rather than force-fitting a project to some arbitrary model (whatever it might be – Agile or plan-driven).
+The right thing to do is to fit the approach to the project as opposed to force-fitting the project to an arbitrary model (whatever it might be – Agile or plan-driven).

 - One of the biggest characteristics that would influence the choice of an approach is the level of uncertainty in the project and

 That kind of broader approach to project management has a big impact on how you might do risk management.

 There are some key differences in an Agile risk management approach in a very uncertain environment:

 Risk is associated with the failure of a project.
 How you define “failure” has a big impact on how you do risk management.

 - The requirements of the project are typically well-defined.

 - A “failure” would normally be associated with failing to deliver those requirements within the required cost and schedule budgets allocated for the project